The UN Secretary-General’s Roadmap on Digital Cooperation

 - Jovan Kurbalija, (Serbia), Executive Director, Secretariat of the High-level Panel on Digital Cooperation (ex officio)

 The Panel gathered the views and proposals of Member States, relevant industries, civil society and academia worldwide through a careful consultation process.
 It drew expertise from expert communities across the globe through engagement at existing events, conferences and forums, as well as call for contributions from the general public through virtual hubs and online participation platforms.
-Two regional consultations were organized in Asia and in Africa.

 The Panel completed its deliberations and submitted its final report, including actionable recommendations, within a nine-month period.
 The report mapped trends in digital technologies, identified gaps and opportunities, and outlined proposals for strengthening international cooperation in the digital space.